YD-git428/CoderCo-Learning/Linux/Bash.Scripting/AWS.shortcut/README.md

 # 3) Execute and Move your New File
 ![carbon](https://github.com/user-attachments/assets/91b285bf-0420-4100-8377-bee77141ca59)
-- Once you type 'echo $PATH' select any of them within your server (I recommend using /home/bin)
+- Once you type 'echo $PATH' select any path within your server (I recommend using /home/bin)
 - When selecting your path, end the path with the name of your file (without the .sh)
 - Then all you need to do is:
 ![carbon (1)](https://github.com/user-attachments/assets/96db61e9-632d-4fe1-9986-0d1aaeb011eb)